mikaelakihl/mi-js-intro-assignment2-cartoonquiz/README.md

 | Primary font | "Coming Soon", serif;  |
 | Secondary font | "Moo Lah Lah", serif; |

-## Lessons Learned

-Since this was my first project I've learned some lessons of the basics in JavaScript.

-* Keep good structure
-* It matter where you write the code
-* It's better to use global variables
-* Write psuedocode before you start to code

-Writing pseudocode was difficult for me since everything was a new experience, but for the next project I think it will be very helpful.
 ## Validation & a11y

 ### HTML